Declaring the English Major

-- THIRD: If you decide to declare the major, you will need to choose from among the Standard Curriculum and the versions of the English major that emphasize Creative Writing and Cinema Studies.
-At the meeting we'll also help you choose a Faculty Advisor.
-(Remember that you can always change your advisor or your emphasis later if you wish.)
+When we meet, we will help you choose from among the Standard Curriculum and the versions of the English major that emphasize Creative Writing and Cinema Studies.
+You can always change your emphasis or add a concentration to the Standard Curriculum down the road.